Over the Rainbow: Chart activity and sales

 Kamakawiwoʻole's version reached number 12 on the Billboard Hot Digital Tracks chart during the week of January 31, 2004 (for the survey week ending January 18, 2004).
 In the U.S., it was certified Platinum for million downloads sold.
 As of October 2014 it had sold over 4.2 million digital copies.

 In the UK his version was released as a single under the title "Somewhere Over the Rainbow".
 It entered the UK Official Singles Chart in April 2007 at number 68.
 In Germany, the single also returned to the German Singles Chart in September 2010.
 After two weeks on that chart, it received gold status for selling 150,000 copies.
 In October 2010, it reached number one on the German charts.
-In 2011 was certified 5× gold for selling over 750,000 copies.
+In 2011 it was certified 5× gold for selling over 750,000 copies.
 It stayed at the top spot for twelve non-consecutive weeks and was the most successful single in Germany in 2010.
 In March 2010 it was the second best-selling download in Germany with digital sales between 500,000 and 600,000.
 In France, it debuted at number four in December 2010 and reached number one.
 In Switzerland, it received Platinum status for 30,000 copies sold.

 Kamakawiwoʻole's version of "Over the Rainbow" has been used in commercials, films and television programs, including 50 First Dates, Charmed, Cold Case, ER, Finding Forrester, Horizon, Life on Mars, Meet Joe Black, Scrubs, Snakes on a Plane, Son of the Mask, and the television series South Pacific.
-The Kamakawiwoʻole version was sung by the cast of Glee on the season one finale "Journey" and included on Glee: The Music, Journey to Regionals, charting at number 30 in the UK, 31 in Canada and Ireland, 42 in Australia, and 43 in the U.S.
+The Kamakawiwoʻole version was sung by the cast of Glee on the season one finale "Journey to Regionals" and included on the EP Glee: The Music, Journey to Regionals, charting at number 30 in the UK, 31 in Canada and Ireland, 42 in Australia, and 43 in the U.S.